cdevr/gcutil/README.md

 ## Usage

+### Available Commands

+- `auth` - Authenticate with Google Cloud
+- `list` - List all VMs in Google Cloud projects
+- `ssh` - SSH to a Google Cloud VM instance
+- `scp` - SCP to/from a Google Cloud VM instance
+- `addkey` - Add user with SSH key to a Google cloud instance
+- `completion` - Generate autocompletion script for your shell
+- `help` - Help about any command

 ### Authenticate

 Note: Authentication is not necessary.
 If you are not authenticated or the token needs refreshing, a URL to authenticate will be printed on the CLI.
 You can click on the link in most terminal emulators, or copy it into your web browser and use it that way.